benmvp/react-workshop/src/10-quiz/README.md

-# Step 10 - Final Quiz
+# Step 10 - Final Quiz!

 Until now, we've only been able to see the first page of results from the Giphy API.
 We need pagination UI in order to see more results.